 each CPM designation cost is allocated pro-rata to SC for the LSE based on LSE deficiency within the TAC or entire system (if applicable) served by the CPM designation.
 On the other hand, for the following CPM designation types:

-(d) Significant event,
+(d) Significant event, or

-(f) Exceptional Dispatch, or
+(f) Exceptional Dispatch

-(g) Risk of retirement,

 the total cost per designation type is allocated pro-rata to SCs based on Scheduling Coordinator’s Load within TAC area(s) served by each of the above CPM designation types.